-But luckily, this is not the end of the story.
-There are many powerful Apple Music Conveter come to help you make Apple Music available offline on any of your devices.
+But luckily, there are many powerful Apple Music Converter come to help you make Apple Music available offline on any of your devices.
 Here we strongly recommend NoteBurner Apple Music Converter.
-This smart Apple Music Removal tool is designed to convert the music tracks from M4P to common MP3, FLAC, AAC or WAV audio formats at 5X speed.
+This smart Apple Music converting tool is designed to convert the music tracks from iTunes or Apple Music to common MP3, FLAC, AAC or WAV audio formats.
 By recording Apple Music songs with the help of NoteBurner Apple Music Converter, Apple Music users can freely transfer the unprotected Apple Music songs to any device to enjoy.

 The following is the detailed tutorial to guide you to convert Apple Music to MP3 format.
 Please download NoteBurner Apple Music Converter first before getting started.

 After completing the above steps, the final one is clicking the button "Convert".
 Just a few second, it will succeed.
-After converting, you can click the History button on the top-right interface to find the converted music.
+After converting, you can click "Converted" to find the converted music.

-Now, you can use transfer these converted Apple Music song to any of your devices for offline enjoying and keep them playable even if you cancel the Apple Music subscription.
+Now, you can use transfer these converted Apple Music songs to any of your devices for offline enjoying and keep them playable even if you cancel the Apple Music subscription.

 Convert Spotify Song, Playlist, or Podcast to MP3, AAC, WAV and FLAC.